radiantlogic-v8/documentation-new/documentation/sys-admin-guide/04-backend-settings.md

 This section provides general details about virtualizing SCIM data sources.
 Details about virtualizing some common SCIM-specific data sources like SailPoint can be found in the [RadiantOne Namespace Configuration Guide](/namespace-configuration-guide/01-introduction).
 For SCIM v2 accessible services, you can define the data source backend from the Main Control Panel.

+>[!warning] If you want to use SSL for this connection, you must import the RadiantOne public certificate into the backend server's truststore.
+The default RadiantOne public key is rli.cer, located in <RLI_HOME>/vds_server/conf.

 To virtualize a SCIM backend:

 1. In the Main Control Panel, go to the Settings Tab -> Server Backend section -> Custom Data Sources sub-section.